garrardkitchen/resume/content/blog/principles.md

 - Share blog posts & other materials across multiple channels
 - Compile a learning profile for an individual

 The coding advice/tips above are interesting ones.
-As professionals we always want to improve our ability to code etc and in doing so we want our colleagues to benefit from our knowledge too.
+As professionals, we always want to improve our ability to code etc and in doing so we want our colleagues to benefit from our knowledge too.
 I recently became reacquainted with coding katas.
 As a black belt in Ju-Jitsu I am well versed in what a kata is.
 Katas can also be used to remind, stretch and improve our core coding capability.
 The last time I used a kata in programming was 10+ years ago.
 This was when I was first introduced to TDD.
 A favourite development book of mine is **'The Art of Unit Testing'** by Roy Osherove.
 It was the first edition.
-For many years I had it as a click thru purchase option on a previous site of mine.
-I've not really participated in many kata's since.
+For many years I had it as a click-thru purchase option on a previous site of mine.
+I've not really participated in many katas since.
 I have written a few though and now having been reintroduced to them and their potential, as a Principal Engineer I can see it as an invaluable tool for both providing the framework to assess an Engineer's current capability and as an aid to building an Engineer's skills when used with **pair programming**.

 **Pair programming** is a wonderful technique for propagating skills.
-Quite often, I find I only participate in pair programming in one of two use cases.
-(1) if the subject I'm investigating is new (important to have shared knowledge) and (2) when I'm helping an Engineer to overcome a esoteric issue.
+Quite often, I find I only participate in pair programming is one of two use cases.
+(1) if the subject I'm investigating is new (important to have shared knowledge) and (2) when I'm helping an Engineer to overcome an esoteric issue.
 You know what they say? ...a problem shared is a problem halved!
 However, now, I'll be including **Pair Programming** as part of my techniques to stretch the Engineer's muscle memory (including mine!).

 _Discussion point ..._

 I'm sure I'm not alone here when I say, having the time available for 2 Engineers to code together for skills transfer etc is a challenging one.
 An agile sprint doesn't really facilitate this.
 This is something that I often refer to as having the 'space to learn'.
 The pressures of a sprint often, sadly, works against this.
 This is doubly as difficult, if your sprint is made up of technical debt, BAU, Ad hoc etc...
-Time boxing 'effort' into percentages doesn't always present an obvious education path for your Engineers either.
+Timeboxing 'effort' into percentages doesn't always present an obvious education path for your Engineers either.
 Having a day (developer day or similar) dedicated to learning also never really quite works out the way it's meant too, plus, 'a day'?!
 In my experience this, and trying to cram _genius_ into a time box also never quite works either.
 After all, you can't schedule _genius_, in the same way you can't guarantee that the best Engineers are in your locality, or that the best time for Engineers to work is between 9-5.

 _What is the answer?
 A mixture of all the above, at hock and as scheduled times, to ensure quality and advancement of skills._